Warwickshire SEND Information, Advice and Support Service

 Please call 024 7636 6054 if you would like to be added to the SEND Information, Advice and Support Service mailing list to receive regular updates.

-Want to have your say on Warwickshire SENDIAS services?
+Have your say on Warwickshire SEND services

 Warwickshire County Council are currently reviewing their SENDIAS service and want to find out what you think.
 Click here to take their survey and let them know what you think has worked and what could improve over the coming 4 years.